Understanding Repression Psychology

 While suppression can lead to feelings of conflict and anger, repression impulses lead to much worse repercussions.
 This happens because what the individual has suppressed can be retrieved and dealt with.
 However, what the other individual has repressed and is not aware of cannot be easily remedied and it can lead to many problems as mentioned above.

 Common consequences of suppression could involve hurt and anger.
 However, repression might cause more serious forms of hurt and anger that are much more difficult to deal with in an effective manner.
 For example, by acknowledging the suppressed emotion of anger, one can deal with it effectively by maybe talking it out with the person who caused the anger, or by meditating; but repressed anger can take on a general and primitive form of bitterness and resentment towards a person without the knowledge of why it is happening.
-Thus, you start resenting a person on the basis of a small argument (perhaps), and thereby shut all the gates to a mature dialog.
+Thus, you start resenting a person based on a small argument (perhaps), and thereby shut all the gates to a mature dialog.

-An individual needs to make a conscious effort to allow him or herself to feel emotions as they occur without suppressing or repressing them so that they do not lead to psychological problems in the future.
+An individual need to make a conscious effort to allow him or herself to feel emotions as they occur without suppressing or repressing them so that they do not lead to psychological problems in the future.

-Repression In Contemporary Psychology
+Repression in Contemporary Psychology

 Contemporary psychologists often use "repression" when referring to repressed memories.
 Repressed memories are considered life incidents that the individual cannot remember or recall without the assistance of the therapist.
 The therapist might employ therapeutic tools such as hypnosis.
 Therapy for repressed memories as mentioned above, is an extremely controversial subject.